brockboland/Homebrew/26-Irish Red/README.md

 * Fermented in bucket #2

 ## Bottling day
-* FG: 1.0xx
+* FG: 1.006
-* x.x% ABV
+* 7% ABV
-* xxx 12-ounce bottles
+* 22 22-ounce bottles
-* Carbonation target: 1.5 to 2 volumes
-* Primed with x.x oz corn sugar
+* Primed with 4.0 oz corn sugar
+* Used CHAOS bottling bucket #2

 ## Tasting notes
+On bottling day, the sample I pulled tasted a bit cidery, and the final gravity was lower than I expected.
+I pulled a sample a couple weeks ago that tasted more like what I expected it to, and I'm worried I may have introduced unwanted bacteria in the process.

 ## Timeline
 * 2016.03.06: Brew day
+* 2016.09.25: Bottling day